-This “Guide” presents an overview of the different pumpkin groups, and then it gives you details on size, shape, color, and uses for 40 individual varieties of different colored pumpkins.
+This guide to the main types of pumpkins presents an overview of the different pumpkin groups, and then it gives you details on size, shape, color, and uses for 40 individual varieties of different colored pumpkins.

 Pumpkins are a diverse group of fruits – and yes, a pumpkin is a fruit, according to scientists who study plants.
 By some counts, there are over 150 separate species of pumpkin plants and many hundreds of varieties of every shape, color, and size you can imagine.